MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

 - Requires network connectivity to the servers it's managing.

-### Deploy Windows Server
+## Step 1: Deploy Windows Server

 When you install Windows Server 2016 using the Setup wizard, you may be able to choose between Windows Server 2016 and Windows Server 2016 (Server with Desktop Experience).
 The Server with Desktop Experience option is the Windows Server 2016 equivalent of the Full installation option available in Windows Server 2012 R2 with the Desktop Experience feature installed.
 If you don't make a choice in the Setup wizard, Windows Server 2016 Technical Preview is installed; this is the Server Core installation option.
 The Server Core option reduces the space required on disk, the potential attack surface, and especially the servicing requirements, so we recommend that you choose the Server Core installation unless you have a particular need for the additional user interface elements and graphical management tools that are included in the Server with Desktop Experience option.

 For more information about these two installation options, see [Installation Options for Windows Server 2016](../../get-started/Installation-Options-for-Windows-Server-2016-Technical-Preview.md).
 For detailed information about deploying Windows Server 2016 in Server Core mode, see [Configure and Manage Server Core Installations](../../get-started/Getting-Started-with-Server-Core.md).

-#### Step 1.
-Connecting to and managing the Full/Core OS Servers from the Management system machine
+### Step 1.1: Connecting to and managing the Full/Core OS Servers from the Management system machine

 You will need a Management system machine that has Windows Server 2016 with the same updates to manage and configure your Full/Core OS deployment.
 If it's a Server with Desktop Experience deployment, you can manage it from a remote machine or by logging into one of the servers in the deployment.
 You may also use a Windows 10 client machine that has the latest updates installed, and the client Remote Server Administration Tools (RSAT) for Windows Server 2016 tools installed.